cberner/redb/docs/design.md

 * 4 bytes: page size
 * 4 bytes: region header pages
 * 4 bytes: region max data pages
+* 4 bytes: number of full regions
+* 4 bytes: data pages in partial trailing region
 * 8 bytes: region tracker page number
-* 32 bytes: padding to 64 bytes
+* 24 bytes: padding to 64 bytes

 `magic number` must be set to the ASCII letters 'redb' followed by 0x1A, 0x0A, 0xA9, 0x0D, 0x0A.
 This sequence is inspired by the PNG magic number.